justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/tag/modifier-icon-trailing.svg",
       width: "69px",
-      alt: "A tag component with a trailing icon and a label text" } %}
+      alt: "A tag component with a trailing placeholder icon and a label text" } %}
   {% endcontentItem %}
 {% endcontentLayout %}